 Vienna is a gorgeous capital city vibrant with opera, art, theatre, ballets and marvelous palace.
 This cultured city has retained its past golden heritage with pride.
 Blend of modern life style and old tradition have made Vienna a remarkable city.

-Vienna is esteemed with three magnificent palaces, the greatest of which is the Hofburg palace which occupies 2,600 rooms and Vienna’s best museums.
+Vienna is esteemed with three magnificent palaces, the Hofburg palace’s greatest, which occupies 2,600 rooms, and Vienna’s best museums.
 Schönbrunn Palace and Schloss Belvedere Palace are also tourist attractions.
-Art connoisseur will find the masterpiece art work of Rembrandt, Raphael and Michelangelo in Kunsthistorisches Museum.
-Visitors walk through the Vienna Ring Road to view its extraordinary architecture.
+Art connoisseur will find the masterpiece artwork of Rembrandt, Raphael, and Michelangelo in Kunsthistorisches Museum.
+Visitors walk through the Vienna Ring Road to view its extraordinary architecture though.

-Vienna is well known as city of music, so visitors enjoy classical music which are performed at the State Opera.
-Tourists experience Vienna’s coffee culture in Cafe Central which possesses a great historical building and many famous people visit this leading café make it memorable.
-Dachstein West, Lavanttal and Altenmarkt are the popular ski resorts with a few hours’ drive from Vienna.
+Vienna is well known as the city of music. so visitors enjoy classical music which is performed at the State Opera.
+Tourists experience Vienna’s coffee culture in Cafe Central which possesses a great historical building and many famous people visit this leading café to make it memorable also.
+Dachstein West, Lavanttal, and Altenmarkt are the popular ski resorts with a few hours’ drive from Vienna.

-Graz is the second largest city which covers the two UNESCO World Heritage Sites, One is old town, as the medieval historic district and the other is Eggenberg Palace.
+Indeed, Graz is the second-largest city which covers the two UNESCO World Heritage Sites.
+One is an old town, as the medieval historic district and the other is Eggenberg Palace.

 Schloss Eggenberg Castle is the most significant Baroque style palace complex in Gaze, Styria .
 Prince Johann Ulrich von Eggenberg contructed this palace based upon a theme of macrocosmic symbolism, which indicate four towers for seasons, Twelve gates for the months and 365 windows for year.
 The original 17th and 18th century designs, furniture and decorations of 24 state rooms are well maintained in their original state.
 The Planetary Room is a special part of the palace with the Baroque interior and paintings based on astrological ideas and Eggenberg dynasty.